-Benitoite is a blue barium titanium silicate, found in hydrothermally altered serpentinite.
+By composition, benitoite is blue barium titanium silicate, found in hydrothermally altered serpentinite.
 It is not only very rare, but it tends to occur with other unusual minerals, including natrolite, neptunite, joaquinite, serpentine and albite.

-Though benitoite has been found in a few other locations in the world (in Arkansas, USA and in Japan and Australia), thus far the only gem-quality specimens have been found in California.
+Though benitoite has been found in a few other locations in the world (in Arkansas, USA and in Japan and Australia), so far, the only gem-quality specimens have been found in California.
 In 1985 benitoite was designated as the official state gem of California.

-Mainly small crystals of benitoite -- less than 1 carat -- have been found in gem quality.
+Mainly small crystals of benitoite - weighing less than 1 carat - have been found in gem quality.
 Though benitoite is not particularly hard (6 to 6.5 on the Mohs scale), it has an unusually high refractive index of 1.757 to 1.804, higher than sapphire.
 It also has dispersion slightly greater than diamond.
 So a gem-quality benitoite can display impressive brilliance and fire.

 Benitoite also has a very unusual crystal formation.
-It is the first species known to crystallize in the ditrigonal-dipyramidal class of the hexagonal crystal system.
+It crystallizes in the ditrigonal-dipyramidal class of the hexagonal crystal system.